Design Your Kitchen plan

 – Start by placing the sink cabinet on your kitchen plan (it is usually the longest cabinet) and arrange the dishwasher close by.

 – Arrange the food preparation area layout.
-Plan the food preparation area between the sink and cooktop, allowing space for rinsed items to be transferred easily from the sink to the counter and onto the cooktop.
+Plan the food preparation area between the sink and the cooktop.
+This layout allows easy movement from rinsing to prepping.
+Also, it helps transfer items smoothly from the counter to the cooktop.

 – Position the refrigerator within easy reach of the kitchen table or food preparation zone.